 Located in Utah’s Wasatch Range on the edge of the greater Rocky Mountains, the exclusive Deer Valley Resort is nothing short of a treasure trove of unexpected delights.
 The Works Progress Administration (WPA) built Deer Valley’s first ski trails in 1936-1937 but this luxury winter resort has come quite a way from its Great Depression origins.

 Deer Valley is one of our classic mountain style home concepts.
 Designed to be the perfect personal resort, this rustic jewel offers plenty of room for family and friends to gather.
-With its spacious storage areas, toys and other items are easily accessible, making outdoor enjoyment effortless.
+Due to its spacious storage areas, toys and other items are easily accessible, making outdoor enjoyment effortless.

-Deer Valley’s entryway not only pleases the eye by adding architectural interest to the front elevation of your residence, it also serves a practical purpose, namely: your access to and from the garage is shielded from the elements with a long sloping roof.
+Deer Valley’s entryway pleases the eye by adding architectural interest to the front elevation of your residence; it also serves a practical purpose.
+Namely, your access to and from the garage is shielded from the elements with a long sloping roof.

 Broad overhangs further add to your protection, providing cover from the hot rays of summer or a heavy snow storm.
 Deer Valley’s conceptual floor plan has been beautifully modified on multiple occasions.
 See client customizations here.

 Turning your dream home into a reality starts with more than just a perfect plan.
-It includes designing a home at a cost you are willing and able to spend.
+It also includes designing a home at a cost you are willing and able to spend.
 Interested in learning more about your estimated turnkey cost?
-Click here.